~Each day holds new magic~ ❤

 holding onto that moment as if my life depends on it.
 A moment surrounded by people who understand my pain and bizarre thoughts.

 When they took me to the court of mental heath and I was the star of the show, I was fascinated.
 It felt so bizarre and so intriguing to be the center of attention, everyone talking about me but not to me.
 I wasn’t allowed to speak unless spoken to and no one spoke to me til the end when my lawyer and me lost the case and I was involuntarily hospitalized even longer.
 I sat in a zombified state, lifeless, sedated not by medication but deep emotional pain.
 But some moments my hunger returned.
 My hunger for knowledge, my fascination for how laws and courtrooms operate.
+Even in the midst of depression, there were always moments of joy, life, zest, beauty…Often, my depression was deep pain but on less common occasions, it was numb, lifelessness.
+This was even worse but especially made everything more beautiful when it would lift.

 Even in my deepest, blackest despair in a mental hospital I stood with a young man, another sick patient, as we marveled at the vibrancy and color of the life in the courtyards outside the windows, just beyond our reach.